Firstly: only individuals can go bankrupt - not companies!

 If a partnership or company cannot pay its debts, as and when they fall due, it is classified as being insolvent.
 For guidelines on how to check whether your firm is insolvent, visit our page on the insolvency test.

 A sole trader who is carrying on as a business can go bankrupt and in effect, the business ceases to trade.
 We do find that many businesses are still not incorporated when perhaps they should be.
 Yes, incorporation can mean additional paperwork but it will protect you from personal liability of all the business's debts.
 Unless of course you as a director trade wrongfully and fraudulently.

-If you are a sole trader in the event of a very poor trading patch, you might think that as you cannot pay your bills then you have to go "bankrupt".The IVA route is one where you agree to pay off the debts over a period of time at an agreed percentage of the debt as opposed to bankruptcy.
-The rules concerning bankruptcy are complex and each situation is different so you will need to take professional advice.
+If you are a sole trader in the event of a very poor trading patch, you might think that as you cannot pay your bills then you have to go "bankrupt".
+However, this is where the IVA route comes in!
+It involves you agreeing to pay off debts over a period of time at an agreed percentage of the debt, as opposed to bankruptcy.
+However, the rules concerning bankruptcy are complex and each situation is different so you will need to take professional advice.

 If the business is a company and is viable then you may continue to trade either in administration or using a company voluntary arrangement.
 Administration means that you will lose control of the business to the insolvency practitioner whereas a company voluntary arrangement you will not.

-Business bankruptcy, or its proper term, creditors voluntary liquidation (CVL)
+Business bankruptcy, or its proper term, creditors voluntary liquidation (CVL):